Church of St Mary, Almer, Dorset

 Church of Mary is a Grade I listed church in Almer, Dorset, England.
 It became a listed building on 18 March 1955.

-According to Arthur Mee's The King's England: Dorset (ISBN 0-340-00079-1), "the embattled tower is 15th Century, and has a fine arch.
+According to The King's England: Dorset by Arthur Mee (ISBN 0-340-00079-1), "the embattled tower is 15th Century, and has a fine arch.
 In a chancel window is much old glass with fragments of drapery, architecture, and fleur-de-lys; the centre panel has bright-hued glass pictures by Continental artists of the days when men and woman wore stiff ruffs about their necks.
 One window has what appears to be a group of saints, the other has the Last Judgment, with Our Lord enthroned among angels blowing trumpets.
 A good soul is being rescued by an angel with lilac wings and a blue dress, while a crimson demon with golden horns is seizing a wicked one."